-South Africa has strengthened coordination and cooperation in the area of vaccine research and development.
+South Africa has strengthened coordination and cooperation in the area of vaccine research and development through partnerships with other research institutions and focusing on HIV prevention and treatment.

 Thus, South Africa has received a score of +1.

 Analysts: Jawad Ramal and Kiara Lu